API & Security Settings

 Note: Any changes to the API or Security settings can directly impact the storefront and APIs, potentially causing service disruptions or functionality issues.
 Do not save or apply any changes unless they have been thoroughly reviewed, validated, and verified to be safe and accurate.
 Unauthorized or unverified changes are strictly prohibited.

-Prerequisites and Permissions
+Prerequisites

 • Administrator access to the Admin Console